eddow/v-semantic/README.md

 The purpose of the integration is to allow some logic-level approach - ex: the tables are defined by column and not by rows - and to integrate the `jQuery` for it to be invisible to the programer. `jQuery` of course still needs to be installed, but there is no need to use it.

-The classes specific to a component are set as boolean properties of the component.
+The css-classes specific to a component are set as boolean properties of the component.
 These two codes are equivalent :
 ```html
 <button primary>Click me!</button>
 <button class="primary">Click me!</button>